 After many years of searching for the best skincare range, best as it being safe and it really has to work, I’ve finally found Antipodes.
 It’s organic and has been scientifically proven to work.
 Paying for quality products means we’ll avoid wasting our money.

-An online pharmacy is offering a 20% discount on all items in this range.
+An online pharmacy was offering a 20% discount on all items in this range.

 Furthermore, there’s a “buy 2 and get the 3rd one free” offer.